-We didn’t have time to stop for lunch but we had time to briefly visit the ruins of Yeha, dating from the 8th to 5th centuries BC and thought to be the birthplace of Ethiopia’s earliest known civilization.
+When we first arrived into Aksum we didn’t have time to stop for lunch or have any time to visit some of the ancient kingdom’s sites however we had time to briefly visit the ruins of Yeha, dating from the 8th to 5th centuries BC and thought to be the birthplace of Ethiopia’s earliest known civilization.
 The site is considered to be the largest and most impressive archeological sites in the Horn of Africa.
 We had time to view the Great Temple, the oldest standing structure in Ethiopia and a small Byzantine church where we were shown some incredibly preserved ancient stone slabs with Sabaean inscriptions and many hundred years old paper tombs with original drawings and writings.

 We finally arrived at our lodge, before sunset, thankfully, and unloaded our luggage, went to reception looking forward to a cool welcome drink and cold towel.
 This was not to be as we were told we didn’t have a reservation.
 Our itinerary says we have a reservation.
 No one told us otherwise.
 Nope, no reservation and, we are fully booked.